manishborikar92/Pico/docs/Project_Structure.md

     └── reports/
 ```

 **Purpose:** Media assets, documentation images, and other non-code resources used throughout the project.
+The `sounds/` directory contains PICO's complete Sound Bank for non-verbal pet-like communication (see docs/Sound_Bank_Guide.md for details).

 ### 8. Configuration (`configs/`)